johnsondnz/hugo-blog/content/posts/spanning-tree-uplinkfast.md

 # Uplink Fast
 * Used to transition a **blocking** port into forwarding faster than the normal 50 second timer (max-age(20) + (2 x forwarding delay(15))
 * Transition take around 1-3 seconds.
-* Cisco best practise states only use in the access-layer.
+* Cisco best practice states only use in the access-layer.
 * Enabled globally for all VLANs on the switch.  **All or nothing**.
 * When the normal root port comes back up uplinkfast will transition back to that port.
 Time this takes is 2 x forwarding delay + 5 seconds before the root port enters the forwarding state.